 INT32U CMD Command (answer) INT8U CTPMinError Minimum contrast steps from step motor encoder position, wich set STATE_CTP_ERROR flag.
-Measured in steps step motor.
+Measured in step step motor.
 INT8U CTPFlags Flags.
 0x01 - CTP_ENABLED (Position control is enabled, if flag set.) $0x02$ - CTP_BASE (Position control is based on revolution sensor, if this flag is set; otherwise it is based on encoder.)
 0x04 - CTP_ALARM_ON_ERROR (Set ALARM on mismatch, if flag set.)
 0x08 - REV_SENS_INV (Sensor is active when it 0 and invert makes active level 1.
-That is, if you do not invert, it is normal logic - 0 is the activation.)
-0x10 - CTP_ERROR_CORRECTION (Correct errors which appear when slippage if the flag is set.
+That is, if you do no it is normal logic - 0 is the activation.) $0x08$ - REV_SENS_INV (Sensor is active when it 0 and invert makes active level 1.
+That is, if you do not invert, it is normal logic - 0 is the activation.) $0x10$ - CTP_ERROR_CORRECTION (Correct errors which appear when slippage if the flag is set.
 It works only with the encoder.
 Incompatible with flag CTP_ALARM_ON_ERROR.)
 INT8U Reserved [10] Reserved (10 bytes) INT16U CRC Checksum

 Read settings of control position(is only used with stepper motor).
-When controlling the step motor with encoder (CTP\BASE 0) it is possible to detect the loss of steps.
+When controlling the step motor with encoder (CTP_BASE 0) it is possible to detect the loss of steps.
 The controller knows the number of steps per revolution (GENG :: StepsPerRev) and the encoder resolution (GFBS :: IPT).
-When the control (flag CTP\ENABLED), the controller stores the current position in the footsteps of SM and the current position of the encoder.
-Further, at each step of the position encoder is converted into steps and if the difference is greater CTPMinError, a flag STATE\CTP\ERROR.
-When controlling the step motor with speed sensor (CTP\BASE 1), the position is controlled by him.
+When the control (flag CTP_ENABLED), the controller stores the current position in the footsteps of SM and the current position of the encoder.
+Further, at each step of the position encoder is converted into steps and if the difference is greater CTPMinError, a flag STATE_CTP_ERROR.
+When controlling the step motor with speed sensor (CTP_BASE 1), the position is controlled by him.
 The active edge of input clock controller stores the current value of steps.
 Further, at each turn checks how many steps shifted.
-When a mismatch CTPMinError a flag STATE\CTP\ERROR.
+When a mismatch CTPMinError a flag STATE_CTP_ERROR.